Procedures for Complaints

 provided the opportunity to make a statement.

 b.
 The individual(s) filing the complaint will be asked to leave

 c.
 The SOCC will have the opportunity to question the accused RSO.

 d.
 All persons other than the SOCC will be asked to leave the room

 e.
 The SOCC (in a closed session) will discuss the case and decide

-on a suitable sanction for the RSO.
+on a suitable sanction(s) for the RSO.

 2. If the RSO claims NOT RESPONSIBILE:

 a.
 All witnesses will be required to leave the hearing during the

 b.
 The individual(s) filing the complaint, or their designee,

 will be permitted to make an opening statement.

 c.
 The accused RSO will be permitted to make an opening

 d.
 The individual(s) filing the complaint will be permitted to

 call witnesses and/or present information.
 Upon conclusion,

-by the accused RSO, the SOCC may
+by the accused RSO, the SOCC may ask questions.

 e.
 The accused RSO will be permitted to call witnesses and/or

 present information.
 Upon conclusion, the individual(s) filing

 the complaint may ask questions.
 Following any questions

 by the individual(s) filing the complaint, the SOCC may ask

 questions.
 Questions must be relevant to the incident being

 f.
 The individual(s) filing the complaint will be permitted an

 opportunity to make a closing statement.

 g.
 The accused RSO will be permitted an opportunity to make a

 h.
-Once all information and witness accounts have been heard, all persons
+Once all information and witness accounts have been heard,

-(in closed session) will discuss the case and decide
+The SOCC (in closed session) will discuss the case and decide

 whether the RSO is to be found in violation or not in violation,

 members present is needed to find an RSO in violation, with the

-SOCC chair casting the deciding vote in case
+SOCC chair casting the deciding vote in case of a tie.

-reapplying or retaining RSO status.

 For record keeping purposes a copy of the findings and decisions

 will also be placed in the RSO’s file, in the Activities, Involvement

 and Leadership office.

-VI.
+VII.
 POSSIBLE SANCTIONS

 Possible sanctions which SOCC may impose include but are not limited to the following:

 • Warning.
 A written warning that the conduct of the RSO was not

 appropriate and should not be repeated.

 • Probation.
 Probation means that a RSO will remain recognized

 providing that it abides by all applicable laws and policies.
-Probation may also have several

-of University recognition.
+suspension of University recognition.

 • Loss of University Privileges/Services.
 Including but not

 limited to accounting services, posting, room reservations,

 • Restitution.
 RSOs may be required to pay for damages.